LISTEN TO THIS ARTICLE:

 What are Sleep-Wake Disorders?

 Sleep specialists use a sleep study (also known as Polysomnography) to diagnose these disorders.
-Although they can be performed at home, people with more complex situations (such as multiple coexisting problems) will need to stay overnight in a hospital or sleep center.
-These tests monitor the body’s progression through the sleep cycles during the night and can detect the differences between REM and Non-REM sleep.
+Although they can happen at home, people with more complex situations (such as multiple coexisting problems) will need to stay overnight in a hospital or sleep center.
+These tests monitor the body’s progression through the sleep cycles during the night.
+They can detect the differences between REM and Non-REM sleep.
 They record body movements, muscle contractions, breathing patterns, brain waves, and vital signs like heart rate, blood pressure, and blood oxygen levels.

 Insomnia Disorder can strike as an independent problem or as a symptom of other issues.
 People with insomnia can have trouble with getting to sleep, staying asleep, or waking up too early.
 Hypersomnolence Disorder represents the opposite problem of Insomnia Disorder.
 These people sleep much longer than average but still wake up not rested.
 Narcolepsy is a complex sleep disorder characterized by sudden, powerful periods of sleepiness during the day and disordered sleep cycles at night.